parvej-khan-dev/articles-scrapper-backend/README.md

 To set up and run the project on your local machine, follow these steps:

-1. Clone the repository from [GitHub Repo URL].
+1. Clone the repository from https://github.com/parvej-khan-dev/backend.git.

 2. Install the required dependencies using the following command: